 Moreover, if you decide to reject candidates, you will still leave a positive image of your company because you took the time and consideration to answer the candidate.

 As you saw above; there are plenty of benefits to using e-recruitment, however, there are a few disadvantages.

 Here are some of the main disadvantages of using e-recruitment:

 Not all e-recruitment systems offer an in-depth analysis of your job postings therefore, it can be hard to figure out what is and isn’t working and what you can improve.

-Some competitors may use fraudulent applications to get information about your company or the HR manager.
-And, you can receive spam messages from people who want to promote a service or product to your company.
+Some competitors may use fraudulent applications to get information about your company or HR manager.
+And, you could potentially receive spam messages from people who want to promote a service or product to your company.

 As a recruiter, you may decide to involve other people in the employee selection process, whether they are other managers or potential future colleagues of the person applying for the position.

 Comeet is a collaborative recruiting software that lets employees and recruiters work together to identify the ideal candidates for their teams.

 Comeet connects everything involved with recruiting.
 This includes all the people, processes, services, and resources that are involved during recruitment.
 And, with this solution, you can assign tasks to specific recruiting teammates.

 Greenhouse is a multi-faceted e-recruiting solution that includes an Applicant Tracking System (ATS), Candidate Relationship Management (CRM) system, and much more.